mwvgroup/pittgoogle-user-demos/cloud-run-tutorial/README.md

 # Now run the setup.sh script again to re-deploy the module.
 ```

-## Example: Clean up
+## Clean up

 This example show how to delete the cloud resources created in previous examples

-Delete resources using the setup script:
+Delete resources using the setup script (bash recommended):

 ```bash
 # [FIXME]